While I’ve already written ways to spend two weeks in Korea, I thought I’d make one giant Korea itinerary guide for a month.

 - Take an airport bus from Incheon to Sokcho (Check the schedule here)

-- Take a train from Seoul Station to Gangneung and then take a bus from Gangenung to Sokcho (KTX – 2 hours, Bus – 1 hour)
+- Use the subway to first go to Seoul Station.
+Then take a train from Seoul Station to Gangneung Station.
+Forom there take a bus from Gangenung to Sokcho (Airport – 1 hour, KTX – 2 hours, Bus – 1 hour)

 Day 1: Sokcho